joergjo/BookLibrary-NetCore/README.md

 Please make sure to configure your connection string in `appsettings.json` or in your [user secrets](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets).

 >##### Note
 >This sample requires [Visual Studio 2017](https://www.visualstudio.com/download) or the [.NET Core SDK](https://www.microsoft.com/net/download/core) to build.
-I recommend using MongoDB MongoDB Atlas version 3.4 or higher.
+I recommend using either MongoDB or MongoDB Atlas version 3.4 or higher.